- NURS FPX 4010 Assessment 2 Interview and Interdisciplinary Issue Identification

 Interprofessional education (IPE) and collaboration emphasize the importance of fostering effective communication and teamwork among healthcare professionals from different disciplines.
 These approaches promote mutual understanding, respect, and shared decision-making (Jonas et al., 2019).
 Key strategies include:

-- Training and education: Implementing interprofessional training programs where healthcare professionals receive education and training together, fosters a shared understanding of each other’s roles, responsibilities, and communication needs (Sentell et al., 2020).
+1. Training and education: Implementing interprofessional training programs where healthcare professionals receive education and training together fosters a shared understanding of each other’s roles, responsibilities, and communication needs (Sentell et al., 2020).

-- Interdisciplinary rounds: Conduct regular interdisciplinary rounds where representatives from different departments come together to discuss patient care plans, share information, and address communication barriers (McGrath et al., 2020).
+3. Interdisciplinary rounds: Conduct regular interdisciplinary rounds, during which representatives from different departments come together to discuss patient care plans, share information, and address communication barriers (McGrath et al., 2020).

 Credible sources relevant to this approach include publications from organizations and associations dedicated to interprofessional education and collaboration, such as the World Health Organization (WHO), the Interprofessional Education Collaborative (IPEC), and the Institute of Medicine (IOM) (Burgers et al., 2019).

-The AHRQ website and publications and resources associated with TeamSTEPPS® are credible sources for information on this approach (Patel et al., 2019).
+The AHRQ website, publications, and resources associated with TeamSTEPPS® are credible sources of information on this approach (Patel et al., 2019).

 Conclusion